-The City Hall in Vienna offers guided tours through its halls and gives visitors the possibility to take a close-up look at the rooms inside.
-Check out where our hard earned tax money goes, where Häupl does his business, and not to mention the magnificent gothic architecture that its insides boast.
+The Rathaus (aka.
+City Hall) of Vienna offers guided tours through its halls and gives visitors the possibility to take a close-up look at the rooms inside.
+Check out where our hard earned tax money goes and the magnificent gothic architecture that the city hall’s insides boast.
 The Council Chamber, the Coat of Arms Halls, the Senate Chamber and many other great halls and rooms are part of the tour’s itinerary.
 To add a sense of adventure to your tour, lose the tour group and hide out in the toilets until the places closes up.
 Then go roam the place naked and pretend you’re the mayor of the city for a night! (you don’t have to do this naked…we’re not sure why we even said that)

 Museums that are sometimes free